2nd Tuesday of each month at 9:00 AM & 7:00 PM, from September to May.

 If you are new to UMW, Welcome!
 Below are the groups available.
 Interest Groups will be meeting after the general meeting.

 Morning Interest Groups

-This book discussion group that reads both fiction and non fiction.
-The books may or may not be related to Christianity, but we will often ask if the material points us toward redemption, reconciliation and grace.
-October 8 we’ll discuss The Astronaut Wives Club by Lily Koppel.
-Gail Lee facilitates.
+A book discussion group that reads both fiction and non-fiction.
+The books may or may not be related to Christianity, but we will often ask if the material points us toward redemption, reconciliation, and grace.
+Gail will have copies from the Carmel Library “Books in a Bag program.”